 Among the most affected sites are “how-to’s” and websites that acquire much of their content from other websites (typically through user-generated content).

 Websites that have too many advertisements, especially pop-ups (distracting users)

 Poorly designed websites that look cheap or potentially spam-related

 Poorly maintained websites that bring about errors or malfunctions

 Sites with weak, unrelated, or shallow content

-The update seeks to weed out content that is duplicated or that is not truly informative and resourceful for its readers.
-This places pressure on websites to remain as original as possible and acquire fresh content in order to remain relevant in rankings.
-In addition, the content cannot be weak, or unrelated to the topic it claims to be about.
-In this way, Google users are guaranteed to find pages and articles that give them thorough and insightful information instead of content that goes around in circles, never really going in depth with the topic.
+The update seeks to weed out duplicated content or not genuinely informative and resourceful for its readers.
+This places pressure on websites to remain as original as possible and acquire fresh content in order to stay relevant in rankings.
+In addition, the content cannot be weak or unrelated to the topic it claims to be about.
+In this way, Google users are guaranteed to find pages and articles that give them thorough and insightful information instead of content that goes around in circles, never really going in-depth with the topic.

-Ultimately, Google will bring to light the articles and pages that will actually follow through and provide accurate and substantial information.
-As users, we all know the pain of clicking on a website with a compelling title related to our search needs, only to find that it is simply a lure to bring us into the website.
-Immediately, the site has no further value to us and therefore we move on.
+Ultimately, Google will bring the articles and pages that will follow through and provide accurate and substantial information.
+As users, we all know the pain of clicking on a website with a compelling title related to our search needs, only to find that it is simply a lure to bring us to the website.
+Immediately, the site has no further value to us, and therefore we move on.
 In order to eliminate this arduous and unnecessary process, the need for “Phantom” is evident from a user standpoint.

-It is fair to say that Google updates continue to move forward and come as close as possible to reading the minds of the users who are typing in their search query.
-The best advice for keeping your content relevant is to embrace the update instead of trying to find ways to cheat your site out of it.
+It is fair to say that Google updates continue to move forward and come as close as possible to reading the minds of the users who are typing in their search queries.
+The best advice for keeping your content relevant is to embrace the update instead of trying to find ways to cheat your site.
 Focus more on naturally engaging your target audience instead of focusing on ways to move up the ranking ladder on Google.
-The more natural your content is, and the more that it provides answers for those who need them—the more likely you are to make a strong move forward on rankings.
+The more natural your content is, and the more it provides answers for those who need them—the more likely you are to make a decisive move forward on rankings.